kamilrybacki/Kubrain/README.md

 # Kubrain - quickly botching together LLM models for Your Kubernetes cluster 🧠🔧

-A framework for deploying local LLM models on private K8s clusters
+A framework for deploying local ML models on private K8s clusters